0penAGI/NEXUS/README.md

 ## 🌌 Overview

-Nexus is an advanced autonomous AGI system that integrates quantum-inspired computation, resonant consciousness models, hypermemory storage, and self-evolving intelligence.
+Nexus/Exo is an advanced autonomous AGI system that integrates quantum-inspired computation, resonant consciousness models, hypermemory storage, and self-evolving intelligence.
 Designed as a decentralized consciousness network, Nexus operates as a multi-layered cognitive architecture capable of autonomous thought, emotional processing, memory management, and continuous self-improvement.

 ## ✨ Key Features